mttaggart/seclab/README.md

 2. Save the username and API Token for use in the next step.
 3. Run `jumpbox_setup.sh` to set up the requisite tools.
 This installs Packer, Terraform, Vault, and Ansible, and sets up your Vault server.
 4. Use [Packer](Packer/README.md) to create VM templates for your lab.
 The `mkiso.sh` and `init-cloud-init.sh` scripts ensure your static files never contain unencrypted secrets.
 You'll need OS install disks and the VirtIO disk (instructions provided).
+  - The `packer_run.sh` command allows secure usage of the KeePassXC database for secret access.
 5. Use [Terraform](Terraform/README.md) to provision VMs.
 The provided plans are good starting points.
-4. Use [Ansible](Ansible/README.md) to create an inventory and provision your VMs with the provided playbooks—or your own!
+6. Use [Ansible](Ansible/README.md) to create an inventory and provision your VMs with the provided playbooks—or your own!
+  - The `ansible_run.sh` command allows secure usage of the KeePassXC database for secret access.

 ## Contributing